kpnDataScienceLab/labday2017-ethereum/README.md

 The _mining_ menu item in Mist is disabled because we're a _light client_.
 This means we don't have the full chain on our local machine, just a [merkle tree][3] that can prove blocks

+### Mining
+If you start geth without the `--syncmode light` you create a full node.
+This will take a few GB and a lot more time to download the whole chain, but this allows you to do _mining_.
+Don't do this on the Lab day!

+However, if you feel like it, do this at home, and you can start mining via the Mist user interface.
+I have no idea how fast you'll be getting some ethers, but I'm trying right now.

 # The Voting Tutorial

 We're going to follow [this tutorial][7]